Two Rare Ho-anden (奉安殿) Survive Within an Hour`s Drive of Tsukuba (but in opposite directions!)

 The men who brought about the demise of the Tokugawa Shogunate in 1867, mainly warriors from the “outside (TOZAMA) domains”* of Satsuma (now Kagoshima), Choshu (now Yamaguchi) and Tosa ( now Kochi), fought united under the banner of SONNO JOI (Revere the Emperor, Expel the Barbarians!) – an ideology that had been promoted by the Mito Domain (now Ibaraki Prefecture) since the 1850`s.

-One of the most important steps taken by the Meiji government, working towards this goal, was the establishment of a modern school system- one that was meant to instill the people with a spirit of loyalty to country (i.e. the Emperor) and obedience to authority.
-In order to promote these ideals the Imperial Rescript on Education ( KYOIKU CHOKUGO) was issued on October 30, 1890***.
-Copies of the rescript, along with photos of the Emperor Meiji and his wife (which were called the GO SHIN EI , 御真影), were distributed to every school in Japan (and its colonies).
+One of the most important steps taken by the Meiji government, working towards this goal, was the establishment of a modern school system – one that was meant to instill the people with a spirit of loyalty to country (i.e. the Emperor) and obedience to authority.
+In order to promote these ideals, the Imperial Rescript on Education ( KYOIKU CHOKUGO) was issued on October 30, 1890***.
+Copies of the rescript, along with photos of the Emperor Meiji (Mutsuhito) and his wife (which were called the GO SHIN EI , 御真影), were distributed to every school in Japan (and its colonies).

 This document (and the photos, as well) were treated with extreme reverence.
 Special care had to be taken that it was not damaged in floods or fires (in cases of emergency the Rescript had to be evacuated along with the students) and that the photos did not fade or yellow.
 Children were made to memorize the complete 315 character text (you can still find, in the year 2018, some very old people who can recite it in its entirety.)

-During the first couple of decades after it was issued, copies of the rescript (and the photos) were kept in small shrines inside the school buildings and taken out on special occasions (the Emperor`s Birthday, National Foundation Day – and during the Taisho and Showa Perods: Emperor Meiji`s Birthday) and read out loud by the principal in a tense, high-pitched voice that showed the proper sense of awe (any mishandling or faux-pas on his part could lead to resignation, or in extremely rare cases – suicide).
+During the first couple of decades after ii had been issued, copies of the rescript (and the photos) were kept in small shrines inside the school buildings and taken out on special occasions (the Emperor`s Birthday, National Foundation Day – and during the Taisho and Showa Periods: Emperor Meiji`s Birthday) and read out loud by the principal in a tense, high-pitched voice that showed the proper sense of awe (any mishandling or faux-pas on his part could lead to resignation, or in extremely rare cases – suicide).

-On the (above-mentioned) special days when the Rescript had to be read, the principal, with great reverence, in formal wear with white gloves on his hands, would take it out of the Ho-an-den and carry it into the auditorium.
+On the (above-mentioned) special-days on which the Rescript had to be read, the principal, with great reverence, in formal wear with white gloves on his hands, would take it out of the Ho-an-den and carry it into the auditorium.
 Special guests, local politicians, members of the board of education, and the neighborhood patrolmen would also be there in attendance.
 After having read out the Rescript, the principal would then give a small talk on its importance.
-When it was all over everyone there received a special gift from the imperial household, sweets emblazened with the imperial seal.
+When it was all over, everyone there received a special gift from the Imperial Household – sweets emblazoned with the imperial seal.
 In this way, all the children of Japan were made to feel a special closeness with the emperor.

-After the war, the American occupation authorites, in an effort to purge Japan of any vestiges of Emperor Worship, gave a directive to have all the Ho-an-den destroyed – and that`s what I thought had happened to them all.
-But then, a few months ago, on a drive through Kasumigaura City, I noticed an unusual domed building made of concrete half hidden by weeds and ivy.
+After the war, the American occupation authorities, in an effort to purge Japan of any vestiges of Emperor Worship, gave a directive to have all the Ho-an-den destroyed – and that`s what I thought had happened to them all.
+But then, a few months ago, on a drive through Kasumigaura City, I noticed an unusual, domed building made of concrete, half hidden by weeds and ivy.
 When I got out for a closer look, I found a sign that read: Ho-an-den of the former Shimo Otsu Elementary School.
 So they weren`t all destroyed!

 I immediately checked online and found that there were actually a few dozen surviving Ho-an-den in Japan – though only one other example in Ibaraki Prefecture.
 Luckily, it was in Makabe, not very far from Tsukuba, and I had planned on going there for the annual Hina Doll Festival anyway.
 When I got to the town, I asked some locals where the Ho-an-den was, but they had no idea what I was talking about.
 The staff at the local history museum knew exactly what I was talking about and gave me directions.
 A two minute walk brought me to there.
 It turned out to be the most impressive part of my visit.
 You can probably understand why after seeing the pictures I`ve posted here.